Get care

 Pharmacies have safety interventions based upon the MME dose, which may require intervention from your pharmacy or require a prior authorization.

-Medication Therapy Management (MTM) program
+2025 Medication Therapy Management (MTM) program

 In collaboration with PerformRx, we offer a Medication Therapy Management (MTM) program to ensure that you receive the most effective medications.
 MTM also helps to reduce the risk of side effects and interactions and lower your out-of-pocket costs.
 Your plan pays for the program, at no cost to you.
 This program is not considered a benefit.
 MTM does not change your insurance benefits, copayments, prescription coverage, or available doctors or pharmacies.
 Specially trained pharmacists will work closely with you and your doctors to solve any problems related to your medications and to help you get the best results.

-Who is eligible for the MTM program?
+Who is eligible for the MTM program in 2025?

 The MTM program is designed to help you get the most from your medications if you meet all the following criteria: